 Which bank is best for USD fixed deposits in Singapore?

-If you’re looking for a financial institution that can offer you the highest interest rates, then look no further than Citibank as it has the highest USD fixed deposit rate at 1% p.a. with a minimum deposit of US$10,000 and a decent three-month tenure that you’ll have to commit to.
+Citibank has the highest USD fixed deposit rate at 1% p.a. with a minimum deposit of US$10,000 and a decent three-month tenure that you’ll have to commit to.

-For those who have a cap on the amount that they can deposit, both ICBC and Bank of China offer the lowest deposit amount at US$500.
-Despite this, Bank of China may be the better option since its interest rate can go up to 0.55% p.a., the longer the tenure and higher the deposit, compared to ICBC’s 0.10% p.a. cap.
+Both ICBC and Bank of China offer the lowest deposit amount at US$500.
+Despite this, Bank of China’s interest rate can go up to 0.55% p.a., the longer the tenure and higher the deposit, compared to ICBC’s 0.10% p.a. cap.

-For more flexibility, Hong Leong Bank has the highest number of tenure options to choose from – from as low as two weeks, to one to 12 months.
+For flexibility, Hong Leong Bank has the highest number of tenure options – from as low as two weeks, to one to 12 months.
 This allows you to choose a specific time period to accommodate your financial needs, lowering the chances of you withdrawing the funds before the maturity date.

 Alternatively, you can opt to stash your cash in multi-currency accounts (with base rates of 0.05% p.a.) that offer a variety of foreign currencies, or park your funds with a robo-advisor to invest on your behalf.
 Both options typically offer higher returns.